Attorney Services

 Litigation

-Formal legal process with pleadings, discovery, hearings, and sometimes trial.
-Specialist orexperts may be used by agreement or to support a parties position.
-A Commissioner makes decisions during the temporary order phase and a judge makes the final decision if the parties do not reach agreement prior to trial.
+Formal legal process with pleadings, discovery, hearings, and sometimes a trial.
+Specialists or experts may be used by agreement or to support a party’s position.
+A Commissioner makes decisions during the temporary order phase, and a judge makes the final decision if the parties do not reach an agreement prior to trial.

 Arbitration